 Contact the GW Office of General Counsel with further questions related to FERPA exceptions.

-GW's requirements for access and safe handling of FERPA regulated information
+Safe handling of FERPA information

 - Access student records only for purposes in scope of your job.

 - Keep student information secure, regardless of its form (print / electronic /audio /video /photo).

 - For guidance about safe access, storage and handling of regulated university information, check GW’s Data Protection Guide.

 - Follow University Records Retention Schedule and securely dispose of regulated information (check disposal requirements for regulated data included in the GW’s Data Protection Guide)